 Why Lumbar Discectomy?

 Most people have heard about lumbar discectomy surgery for herniated disks.
 This surgery has changed the way many people feel about back surgery.
-In the past many back surgeries had uniformly poor results, and the chances of a positive outcome was not that great.
-But, times have changed, and the forces of marketing (small incisions, outpatient back surgery) have turned this once feared surgery to a “band aid operation”, with expected routine results.
-For patients who must have this surgery, confidence in a favorable outcome is good for the patients emotional state.
-But, secondary to the marketing techniques of many of our “Spine Institutes”, some patients have lost the healthy respect that should be given to any surgical procedure.
-Having said that, we do know that in the properly selected patient, the results can be very favorable.
+In the past many back surgeries had uniformly poor results, and the chance of a positive outcome was not that great.
+But, times have changed, and small incisions being done mostly as an outpatient back surgery have turned this once feared surgery to a “band aid operation”, with expected routine results.
+Though it is still a spine surgery and a healthy respect should be held for that fact, we do know that in the properly selected patient, the results can be very favorable.
 The key words are “properly selected”.

 In general, patients that have lumbar discectomy surgery usually fall into two categories.
 The first group of lumbar discectomy patients are the unfortunate individuals that develop excruciating leg pain, with rapidly progressive weakness, and in true emergencies, lose the ability to control their bowels and bladder.
 Without getting too detailed, it means their legs cannot support their body, and they buckle, not from the pain, but from true lack of ability to control the muscles.
 In terms of the bowel or bladder, loss, it is not constipation.
 It is true loss of control where people will start to soil themselves.
 In this situation, surgery is usually done on an urgent basis.
 If you think this is what is happening to you, stop reading this Blog and call your doctor immediately, or go to the emergency room.
 Fortunately, for most lumbar discectomy patients, this is not the situation.